ApurvaNaik/Firefly-observations-Data-Analysis/DataAnalysis.md

 Each and every step has been explained in the code.
 Here, I will present some of my findings.

 ### 2. Exploring data
-The heat map below shows the population distribution of fireflies in the country according to the [Fire Observations dataset.](https://legacy.mos.org/fireflywatch/data_analysis)
+The heat map below shows the population distribution of fireflies in the country according to the [Fire Observations dataset.](https://legacy.mos.org/fireflywatch/data_analysis) It is clear that some areas in New England and the midwest are hotspots for these bugs.
+Proximity to a large water body seems to work in favor of the fireflies.
+I would like to see if this can be confirmed from the analysis.
 ![Alt text](https://raw.githubusercontent.com/ApurvaNaik/Firefly-observations-Data-Analysis/master/img/pop.usa.png)

 #### Identifying the relevant predictors